Cleaning Up (British TV series)

 Cleaning Up is a British television drama series written and created by Mark Marlow.
 The six-part series premiered on ITV on 9 January 2019.
 It stars Sheridan Smith as Sam, a single mother and office cleaner who resorts to insider trading in order to pay her debts.

 Plot

 Sam Cook is a cleaner at Kramer Lowe, a financial company in Canary Wharf.
 Struggling to get by on her zero-hour contract with contractor Xenco Clean, she is drowning in debt, addicted to gambling, and faces her ex-husband trying to get full-time custody of their two daughters.
 After overhearing a stockbroker who is being blackmailed into insider trading, she plunges herself into a shady world of finance.

+The premise strongly resembles that of the 1963 British feature film "Ladies Who Do".